-Community Eligibility Provision (CEP) is a new, innovative program that makes it easier for high need schools to serve free meals to all students.
-The Healthy, Hunger Free Kids Act of 2010 requires CEP to become a nationwide option for the 2014-15 school year.
-Currently, 11 states are piloting CEP opportunities.
+Community Eligibility Provision (CEP) is a new provision that makes it easier for high-need schools to serve free meals to all students.

 In order to participate, local education authorities and/or schools must meet a minimum level of identified students for free meals, agree to serve free lunches and breakfasts to all students; and agree to cover with non-federal funds any costs of providing free meals to all students above amounts provided in federal assistance.
 To read more, choose the Community Eligibility Provision page at left.

 Farm to School is a nationwide collaborative effort to connect school districts with local farmers for the purpose of serving healthy school meals while utilizing local fresh foods.
 Farm to School aims to meet the diverse needs of school nutrition programs in an efficient manner, to support regional and local farmers and thereby strengthen local food systems and to provide support for health and nutrition education.
 View more information and resources on Farm to School.